The right to have access to medical records includes the right to get information in the records corrected.

 Request for Correction Refused

-If the request for correction, the decision must explain why it was refused.
+If the request for correction is refused, the decision must explain why it was refused.
 The refusal must also advise patients of the steps to take if they decide to challenge the refusal.
+The institution must also help the patient understand why the request was refused if the patient ask them to.

 If corrections to medical records are refused, or there was no answer given by the deadline, you can contact the Commission d’accès à l’information (access to information commission) within 30 days of the refusal or expiry of the deadline to answer.